ankitsharma1999/Send-Mail-using-Python/README.md

 * sys
 * tkinter

-All these modules can be downloaded using the `pip install` command
+All these modules can be downloaded using the `pip install` command.

+**In some of the versions these modules come pre downloaded**